-In addition to the payments described above, the Company capitalized certain legal and other costs relating to the acquisition of the Rangeview Water Supply totaling \$91,832 in 1998, \$133,284 in 1997, and \$1,046,576 in years prior.
+The Company capitalized certain legal, engineering and other costs relating to the acquisition of the Rangeview Water Supply due to the improvements of the water assets through adjudication and engineering services.
+The Company capitalized costs totaling \$310,824 in 1999, \$91,832 in 1998, and \$1,179,860 in years prior.